andrewhannebrink/Authencado/README.md

 ## Authencado

-Authencado is a starter repo for web apps that use authentication and credit card payments.
+Authencado is a starter repo for web apps that use authentication or payments.
 My thought process while making Authencado was similar to how Kanye West invented the Yeezy Boost tennis shoe.
 I thought of the perfect starter repo for an app that needs an auth system and payment system, fully geared towards my own style.

 I plan on forking future projects from Authencado whenever I start a new user-based app.
 Built with Angular 6 and Firebase, Authencado features: